Governing Board Elections

 - Sincere love of children and a commitment to a high quality of education for all children;

 - Knowledge of the history, and commitment to the mission and goals of Lead Academy;

 - Willingness to learn the bylaws and policies;

 - Ability to handle school business with tact, professionalism, enthusiasm, and, when required in confidentiality;

 - Ability to communicate effectively; Ability to take the initiative and to responsibly follow through on assignments;

 At this time, there is particular need for directors with experience in strategic planning, fundraising, grant writing, marketing, finance, public relations, educational assessment and curriculum, and ties to Greenville’s philanthropic community.
 According to state law, a board member cannot have ever been convicted of a felony.
 Some flexibility in one’s time commitments during regular business hours is also an asset.

 Between monthly board meetings, the occasional special called board meeting, service on board committees, and attendance at occasional school functions, board members should expect their service to require approximately 15-20 hours per month.
 Current bylaws state: “Any Director absent from two meetings in succession or three meetings in any twelve month period is automatically terminated.
 If such a Director requests reinstatement within two months, the Board may reinstate the seat, though this reinstatement provision may not be used for any member more than once per term.”
 The dates and times of monthly meetings are established by the board itself each July for the whole school year/fiscal year.

-If you, or someone you know, is a good fit for a board position at Lead Academy, please submit a nomination form by May 15, 2015.
-DOWNLOAD THE FORM and return it to our office, or fill out an online form below.
+If you, or someone you know, is a good fit for a board position at Lead Academy, please submit a nomination form by May 24, 2018.